rasheedamir/fmu/README.md

 3. After that, you can install the Node.js package: `sudo apt-get install nodejs` and you can verify it by running `node --version`
 4. You'll probably want to install npm as well: `sudo apt-get install npm` and you can verify it by running `npm --version`

+- Window users:

+1. If you don't already have Node.js installed, download the latest [Node.js](http://nodejs.org/download/) (if you use the .msi installer a reboot might be required for the npm to be registerd correctly)
+2. Open a command line prompt and run the following commands
+    - `npm update -g npm` , to ensure that you have the latest version of npm
+    - `npm install -g grunt-cli` , to install the Grunt's command line interface (CLI) and put it on the system path
+    - `npm install -g bower` ,`to install Bower.
+Make sure that Git is installed prior becasue Bower is dependent on it

 ###- JAVA

 - Ubuntu (Manually):